mm6/InternetOfThingsCourse/projects/project2/Project2.md

 ### Part 3.

+In Part 3 we will experiment with MQTT and the Particle Photon.

 Imagine an IoT instructor who wants to call roll quickly.
 During class, each student has a Wifi connected Photon.
 In a few moments, the instructor has a roster of all students present.
 This roster is available on a web site accessible by the instructor.

-    1) 15 Points.
+1. 15 Points.
 Using a Particle Photon, develop firmware that will publish your name and a URL to an MQTT service.
 Name this firmware file 'transmitid.ino'.
 Your name, URL pair will be published to the topic 'student/id'.
 Use the IDE provided at build.particle.io.
 To get started making calls to MQTT from Photon, use the code provided at Particle.
 In my solution, I worked from the example called